 Bulk import samples

-In case you're working with bigger import, you can als choose to upload a CSV file.
+In case you're working with bigger imports, you can also choose to upload a CSV file.
 An example with all the possible fields is available right from the samples start screen:

-The file will contain all the possible values, but for a full technical specification of the file, read this article:
+The file will contain all the possible values, but for a full technical specification of the file, read below information:

 Sample CSV specification